 In recent years, there has been renewed attention within the cultural sector on the role and practice of research.
 In a world in which enormous amounts of information are circulating at increasingly higher speeds, research plays a crucial role in making both existing and new ideas visible and explaining them.
 Institutions have a responsibility to conduct research and present it to the public.
 The Research Department of Het Nieuwe Instituut aims to stimulate projects, practices and initiatives whose success does not depend on the number of academic references, the use of official formats or commercial success, but which offer alternatives to established research practices and explore collective forms of knowledge creation.

 In this declaration (hereinafter referred to as the ‘Privacy Statement’), ‘we’, ‘us’ or ‘our’ all refer to Het Nieuwe Instituut.
-‘You’ or ‘Your’ refers to the user(s) of our website or people we wish to inform via this Privacy Statement.
+‘You’ or ‘your’ refers to the user(s) of our website or people we wish to inform about this Privacy Statement.

 Why this Privacy Statement?

 Het Nieuwe Instituut may process your personal data to gain insights into the performance of our activities.
 Examples include you visiting Het Nieuwe Instituut or our website, consulting the National Archives, contacting the Agency, requesting more information about our collection or the depot, attending one of our meetings, exhibitions or other events, signing up for one of our newsletters, or in your capacity as a Friend or Member.